capnfabs/grouse/README.md

-# hugo-diff
+# Grouse

-Like `git diff`, but for built hugo sites.
+Like `git diff`, but for the output of Hugo sites.

 ## Build instructions